rmogelberg/pls.itu.dk/Categories_for_quantum.md

 ### Schedule

+We will meet once a week for two hours starting the week of March 9 for roughly 10 weeks.
+The tentative schedule is as follows.

 - Week 1: Introduction, basics of category theory, hilbert spaces and quantum information
 - Week 2: Monoidal Categories
 - Week 3: Linear structure